gazebosim/gz-transport/docs/development/development.rst

 cannot block the users waiting for discovery information.
 We don't even know how many nodes are on the network so it would be hard and really slow to block and return all the information to our users when available.
-The way we tackle the notification  inside the ``Discovery`` is using callbacks.
+The way we tackle the notification  inside ``Discovery`` is through callbacks.
 A discovery user needs to register two callbacks: one for receiving notifications when new topics are available and another for notifying when a topic is no longer active.
 The functions       ``ConnectionsCb()`` and ``DisconnectionsCb()`` allow